(A collection of short stories from my writings)

 Yes, it’s true that there are many kind-hearted people in this world, many people who want the best for you, but make no mistake about it: out there there are also countless people who want to break you down little by little – piece by piece.
 You are not always in good company in your day to day life.
 At every second, the sidewalks and cities of the world are filled with people who will try to assert their dominance over you to their own gain; who want you to feel timid and fearful under their shadow; who want you to be laid out on the floor so they can stand a little higher with their head in the clouds.
 Integrated into a society that often rewards their behaviour, they are the sociopaths, the narcissists, the bullies, and the manipulators.
 Sometimes they are simply the people who have suppressed their own issues and are looking for someone to vent their own inner pain upon.

 Like most of us, I have come across a few of these creatures in my life.
 Sometimes they are easy to spot; sometimes they will first infiltrate your radar and appear as friends.
 The meetings have been many but the most notable example I can recall of this was when I was backpacking around Australia.
 Desperate as ever for money to keep on travelling in some basic way, I went online and responded to a casual job advert.
 It was from a middle-aged man who owned a few properties in the city of Adelaide and needed some help with them and his farm a little out of the city.
-The job description seemed like an easy fix, so I applied, got a call from him and arranged to begin work at the start of the following week.
+The job description seemed like an easy fix, so I applied, spoke with him on the phone and arranged to begin work at the start of the following week.

 Thirty minutes later we arrived at his farm and got to work.
 There was no time for ceremony I realised as he threw a spade at my feet and asked me start digging up a fence post in the nearby field.
 I grabbed it and began thudding away at the ground in the baking Australian sun.
 I already suspected he expected me to work at a fast pace, so with that in mind I toiled away with all my strength, breaking the earth apart and pulling out the fence as quick as I could while watching the sweat drip off my forehead onto the cracked ground beneath my feet.